kbanner14/MApp-Rpackage/MApp/README.md

 # Use `{MAPP}`

 Documentation is provided for all functions through `help()` and examples for all plotting functions are provided in the package vignette `MApp\vignettes\my-vignette.Rmd`.
+The vignette is viewable within this repository by navigating to `Mapp\vignettes`.